oracle/graal/substratevm/DEBUGINFO.md

 --------------------------------------

-To add debug info to a generated native image add flag -H:+GenerateDebugInfo to the native image command line.
+To add debug info to a generated native image add flag -H:GenerateDebugInfo=<N> to the native image command line (where N is a positive integer value -- the default value 0 means generate no debug info).
+For example,

     $ javac Hello.java
     $ mx native-image -H:GenerateDebugInfo=1 Hello

 The resulting image should contain code (method) debug records in a format gdb understands (VS support is still under development).
+At present it makes no difference which positive value is supplied as argument to the GenerateDebugInfo option.

-The flag also enables caching of sources for JDK runtime classes, GraalVM classes and application classes which can be located during native image generation.
-The cache is created under local subdirectory sources and can be used to configure source file search path roots for the debugger.
-Files in the cache are located in a directory hierarchy that matches the file path information included in the native image debug records
+The GenerateDebugInfo option also enables caching of sources for any JDK runtime classes, GraalVM classes and application classes which can be located during native image generation.
+The cache is created under local subdirectory sources.
+It is used to configure source file search path roots for the debugger.
+Files in the cache are located in a directory hierarchy that matches the file path information included in the native image debug records.
+The source cache should contain all the files needed to debug the generated image and nothing more.
+This local cache provides a convenient way of making just the necessary sources available to the debugger/IDE when debugging a native image.

+The implementation tries to be smart about locating source files.
+It uses the current JAVA_HOME to locate the JDK src.zip when searching for JDK runtime sources.
+It also uses entries in the classpath to suggest locations for GraalVM source files and application source files (see below for precise details of the scheme used to identify source locations).
+However, source layouts do vary and it may no tbe possible to find all sources.
+Hence, users can specify the location of source files explicitly on the command line using option
+DebugInfoSourceSearchPath:

+    $ javac --source-path apps/greeter/src \
+        -d apps/greeter/classes org/my/greeter/*Greeter.java
+    $ javac -cp apps/greeter/classes \
+        --source-path apps/hello/src \
+        -d apps/hello/classes org/my/hello/Hello.java
+    $ mx native-image -H:GenerateDebugInfo=1 \
+        -H:DebugInfoSourceSearchPath=apps/hello/src \
+        -H:DebugInfoSourceSearchPath=apps/greeter/src \
+        -cp apps/hello/classes:apps/greeter/classes org.my.hello.Hello

+Option DebugInfoSourceSearchPath can be repeated as many times as required to notify all the target source locations.
+The value passed to this option can be either an absolute or relative path.
+It can identify either a directory, a source jar or a source zip file.
+It is also possible to specify several source roots at once using a comma
+separator:

+    $ mx native-image -H:GenerateDebugInfo=1 \
+        -H:DebugInfoSourceSearchPath=apps/hello/target/hello-sources.jar,apps/greeter/target/greeter-sources.jar \
+        -cp apps/target/hello.jar:apps/target/greeter.jar \
+        org.my.Hello

+Note that in both the examples above the DebugInfoSourceSearchPath options are actually redundant.
+In the first case the classpath entries for apps/hello/classes and apps/greeter/classes will be used to derive the default search roots apps/hello/src and apps/greeter/src.
+In the second case classpath entires apps/target/hello.jar and apps/target/greeter.jar will be used to derive the default search roots apps/target/hello-sources.jar and apps/target/greeter-sources.jar.

 What is currently implemented
 -----------------------------